V4Fire/Client/src/components/base/b-router/README.md

 #### Scrolling to the specified coordinates after transition

-If we want to create a logic where the router automatically scrolls the page to the specified coordinates after switching to a new route, we can use the `autoScroll` property (it's enabled by default).
-To set default coordinates for a route, use the `scroll` option.
+If you want to create logic where the router automatically scrolls the page to specific coordinates after navigating to a new route, you can use the `autoScroll` property (it is enabled by default).
+To set the default coordinates for a route, use the `scroll` option.

 ```js
 export default {